martin-hughes/libtmt/docs/FeatureCompleteness.md

 1. libtmt stores attributes, but since it doesn't render text to a graphical display the user is responsible for dealing with the stored attributes.
+    Most tests for attributes are in the `sgr` capability test.

 2. libtmt also supports `\E[2K`, which clears the entire line.